User Tools

 This is not say that they are identical.
 Guns are inescapably weapons, chemicals are not.
 And certainly deaths from poisoning span a wider range of experiences than deaths from gunshots.

 The data [2] is easy to dismiss.
 Deaths from poisoning include drug overdoses, which might feel like a separate category.
-Poisons aren't frequently used in homicides.
+Poisons aren't used in homicides as frequently.
 And the issue which captures the media frenzy—the mass killing—is more often perpetrated with AR-15 than with a bottle of arsenic.
-And with all data, you must believe the source.
-This one comes from the Center for Disease Control, and I get it: not all of us are confident in their accuracy these days.
+As with all data, you must believe the source.
+In this case, the Center for Disease Control, and I get it: not all of us are confident in their accuracy these days.

 But that's what the statistics say.
-And it brings us to the critical issue we face, with guns and with so much else.
+This brings us to the critical issue we face, with guns and with so much else.
 We're focused on something which isn't actually true.
 Firearm deaths aren't nearly as common as we think they are.
 The real problem may be worse.

-The real problem is how we think about (and react to) mass shooting events, such as those at schools.
-The real problem is mental health, which would continue to be dire even if guns didn't exist.
-The real problem is not guns, but gun culture.
-And that's not something that legislation is going to change.
+The real problem is how we think about and react to mass shooting events, such as those at schools.
+The lack of [mental health care, which would continue to be dire even if guns didn't exist.
+Ultimately the real problem is not guns, but gun culture.
+And that's not something that legislation is likely to change.

 If you're feeling frustrated, you're not alone.
 There is no easy answer.
-Laws that try to expand or curtail gun rights aren't likely to be passed, much less likely to be effective.
-There is a reason that this issue has been at the forefront of national politics for decades and decades: we're locked into a devastating, intractable position.
+Laws that expand or curtail gun rights aren't likely to pass, much less be effective.
+There is a reason that this issue has been at the forefront of national politics for decades and decades: we remain locked into a devastating, intractable position.

 What we need is to turn down the temperature.
-We need to acknowledge that there is a problem, but that the problem is complicated.
-(In fact, it's actually five different problems.)
-And until we look at each issue carefully we aren't going to make much progress.
+To do that we need to acknowledge that there is a problem, a complicated one.
+(In fact, it's / actually / five / different / problems.)
+And until we look at each facet of this issue carefully we aren't going to be able to make much progress.

 The truth is rarely comfortable.